Opus remote sensing devices have helped to expose on-road NOx emissions from trucks equipped with defeat devices.

-Because remote sensing tests vehicles as they drive by, it can collect millions of test records in a short space of time.
-This bank of data can form a valuable snapshot of the vehicle fleet in a country, state or province.
+Remote sensing tests vehicles as they drive by, collecting millions of test records in a short space of time.
+This bank of data can form a valuable snapshot of the vehicle fleet in a country, state, or province.
 Government agencies can use this data to assess the performance of their emission testing program, or profile the fleet to see which areas or vehicle makes are the most polluting.

 Remote sensing can be used to evaluate performance by:

 - Developing a snapshot of the vehicle fleet at the start of a program and repeating later to see how far emissions have reduced.